 - Select one of the following:

 - Allow All Authenticated Users – Allow all users signed into the application portal to access the application with no step-up authentication required.
 This is a built-in access policy that you cannot modify.

-- Select Custom Policy – Select a custom access policy from the drop-down list.
+- Select a Policy – Select an access policy from the drop-down list.
 The default is No Access Allowed, which denies access to all users.
 No Access Allowed is a built-in access policy that you cannot modify.

 - Click Next Step.